chfriess/vesselNav/README.md

 to the recent impedance measurement history.

 The number of particles used by the filter can be specified when setting up the navigator class.
+To read a position estimate from the set of particles, the particles are clustered in space using DBSCAN **[4]**.
+The average of the largest cluster is used as position estimate.

 ### Prediction Step
 For the prediction step, the MotionModel class generates the variable $u_t$ from the displacement